-EDUC 413 Sp 5.00 credits Student Teaching III REEL
+EDUC 413 Sp 4.00 credits Student Teaching III

-Culminates the field experience with autonomous student teaching in an educational setting with students who are culturally, linguistically, and ability diverse and their families under the guidance of a program-selected certificated teacher.
-Emphasizes planning, professional responsibility, leadership and collaboration.
-Taken concurrently with EDUC 403 Reflective Practice III.
+Culminates the field experience with autonomous student teaching in an educational setting with students and their families who are culturally, linguistically, and ability diverse, under the guidance of a program-selected certificated teacher.
+Emphasizes literacy, professionalism, professional assessment, and portfolio development.
+This course is taken concurrently with EDUC 403 Student Teaching III Theory.